Sample-efficient LLM Optimization with Reset Replay: Experiments

 \subsection{Main Results}

 Our initial evaluation focuses on quantifying the performance improvement of the \modelname~plugin on different preference optimizations.
 The experimental procedure involves finetuning models on the previously mentioned 8K math dataset, first using standard preference learning to create baseline models, and then enhancing the process with \modelname.
-Results of these base preference learning and \modelname-based versions for the math ability are shown in Tables~\ref{main}, \ref{main2}, and \ref{main3}.
-As we can see, the introduction of \modelname, particularly when configured with a replay number of 3, leads to a remarkable boost in performance, far exceeding the outcomes of the base optimization methods.
-Specifically, the different finetuning models have max 6.54\% to 16.99\% enhancements relative to the SFT model, using the \modelname~setting.
+Results of these base preference learning and \modelname-based versions for the math ability are shown in Table~\ref{main}, and Tables~\ref{main2} and \ref{main3} in Appendix~\ref{Additional}.
+As we can see, the introduction of \modelname leads to a performance boost, far exceeding the results of the base optimization methods.
+Specifically, the different finetuning models achieve max 6.54\% to 16.99\% enhancements relative to the SFT model, using the \modelname~setting.
 It also produces a significant boosting effect compared to methods where the interaction with the dataset is fixed (e.g., the number of iterations is 3).
-Some optimizations (e.g., training Llama3.2 with rDPO) were originally trained to cause side effects, yet those are higher than SFT models under \modelname.
-In a side-by-side comparison, SimPO has the most significant performance effect when plugged in \modelname, maintaining first place performance on all three models, followed by rDPO.
+Some optimizations (e.g., training Llama3.2 with rDPO) were originally trained to cause side effects, yet even these cases outperform baselines when augmented with \modelname.
+In a side-by-side comparison, SimPO has the most significant performance effect when plugged in \modelname, maintaining first-place performance on all three models, followed by rDPO.
 Note that the small sample size of AIME24 resulted in no significant enhancement, possibly because the SFT data is sampled by $\pi_{\theta_\text{init}}$, but this policy has no resolution capability in its knowledge.
-Overall, \modelname~is able to enhance most of the scenarios under different training methods.
+Overall, \modelname~is able to enhance most of the scenarios under different optimizations.